Australian Embassy

 If the certificate is not urgent (to be collected after 5 days):

-· One duty stamp for the value of 14,62 Euros for the original Atto Notorio which will be kept by the Tribunale Civile
+• One duty stamp for the value of 16,00 Euros for the original Atto Notorio which will be kept by the Tribunale Civile

 plus

-· another 14,62 Euro duty stamp and 1 duty stamp for the value of 6.20 euro.
+• another 16,00 Euro duty stamp and 1 duty stamp for the value of 6.20 euro.

-CIVIL CEREMONY
+• CIVIL CEREMONY

-· The first step is to bring the Atto Notorio and Nulla Osta to the Ufficio Matrimoni, or Marriage Office, in the Italian city where you plan to marry.
-For information, contact details for the Marriage Office in Rome are: Via Petroselli, 50, Rome (tel: 06-6710-3066).
-The office is open from Monday to Friday, 8:30am - 4:00pm.
-If you do not speak Italian, someone who speaks Italian and can provide a simple translation should accompany you.
-At this time, you will be given an appointment to make a Promessa di Matrimonio, or Declaration of Intent to Marry, and another for the actual marriage ceremony.
+If you are getting married in Rome, the contact details for the Marriage Office in Rome are: Via Petroselli, 50, Rome (tel: 06-6710-3066).
+The office is open from Monday to Friday, 8:30am - 4:00 pm.
+If you do not speak Italian please seek the assistance of someone who speaks Italian and can provide a simple translation.
+At this time, you will be given an appointment to lodge your Declaration of Intent to Marry, and another for the actual marriage ceremony.
 These appointments may fall on the same day.
-You will need to pay a fee for the rental of the marriage hall, which can vary considerably depending on where you are getting married.
-For these appointments, you must arrive with two witnesses, and for those who do not speak Italian, an interpreter.
+It is customary to pay a fee for the rental of the marriage hall, and this may vary according to where you are getting married.

-· The Promessa di Matrimonio is followed by the Civil Ceremony.
-At the ceremony, apply for a marriage certificate (certificato di matrimonio), which you will receive immediately after the ceremony.
-Ask to have an Apostille affixed to the Italian Marriage certificate by the Italian authorities at the Prefettura, so that it may be used for all legal purposes in Australia.
-You should keep in mind that during the peak marriage season (May to September), it may be difficult to get an appointment both for the marriage celebrant and to apply for the Apostille.
+The Declaration of Intent to Marry is followed by the Civil Ceremony.
+You may apply for a marriage certificate (certificato di matrimonio) shortly before the wedding ceremony and you should receive it immediately after the ceremony.
+Ask to have an Apostille affixed to the Italian Marriage certificate by the Italian authorities at the Prefettura of the city where you get married, so that it may legally valid once you return to Australia.
+Please keep in mind that during the peak marriage season (May to September), it could be difficult to get an appointment for the marriage celebrant and to apply for the Apostille.

 Consular Section

-Fax: 0685272300
+Fax: +39 0685272300

 The above information is provided by the Consular Section of the Australian Embassy in Rome for the convenience of enquirers, but neither the Australian Government nor the Embassy can take any responsibility whatsoever in regard to the consequences of using the above information.